Tobacco packaging warning messages: Argentina

-As of 30 January 2013, all cigarette packages must include graphical warning labels that show the detrimental effects on the health of long-term smokers.
+As of 30 January 2013, Argentina passed a law requiring all cigarette packages must include graphical warning labels that show the detrimental effects on the health of long-term smokers, including COVID-19 (added in 2022).

 Australia

 On 1 December 2012, Australia introduced ground-breaking legislation and the world's toughest tobacco packaging warning messages to date.
-All marketing and brand devices were removed from the package and replaced with warnings, only the name of the product remain in generic standard sized text.
+All marketing and brand devices were removed from the package and replaced with warnings, only the name of the product remains in generic standard sized text.
 All tobacco products sold, offered for sale or otherwise supplied in Australia were plain-packaged and labelled with new and expanded health warnings.